vapoursynth/vapoursynth/doc/functions/loadpluginavs.rst

 .. function::   LoadPlugin(string path)
    :module: avs

    Load an Avisynth plugin.
-If successful the loaded plugin's functions will end up in the avs namespace.
+If successful, the loaded plugin's functions will end up in the avs namespace.

    The compatibility module can work with a large number of Avisynth's plugins.